-- 10.1 Internal control refers to the systems of control devised by management to help ensure the council's objectives are achieved in a manner that promotes economical, efficient and effective use of resources and that the council's assets and interests are safeguarded, whilst securing probity and legitimacy of transactions and preventing and detecting fraud, corruption or irregularity. - The Corporate Director of Finance is responsible for advising on effective systems of internal control.
+- 6.1 Internal control refers to the systems of control devised by management to help ensure the council's objectives are achieved in a manner that promotes economical, efficient and effective use of resources and that the council's assets and interests are safeguarded, whilst securing probity and legitimacy of transactions and preventing and detecting fraud, corruption or irregularity. - 6.2 The Section 151 Officer is responsible for advising on effective systems of internal control.
 These arrangements need to ensure compliance with all applicable statutes and regulations, and other relevant statements of best practice.
-They should ensure that public funds are properly safeguarded and used economically, efficiently, and in accordance with the statutory and other authorities that govern their use. - 10.3 It is the responsibility of Corporate Directors to ensure that effective systems of internal control are in place, to ensure compliance with Financial Regulations and Financial Procedures and to establish sound arrangements for planning, appraising, authorising and controlling their operations in order to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their financial performance targets. - 10.4 The Accounts and Audit Regulations 2003 require every local authority to maintain an adequate and effective internal audit of the Council's accounting records and control systems.
-The Corporate Director of Finance holds delegated responsibility from the Council for the internal audit function, which is exercised by his/her Internal Audit division.
-The terms of reference of the Internal Audit division and its annual work plan and performance are subject to review and approval by the Audit Committee. - 10.5 The Audit Commission is responsible for appointing external auditors to each local authority.
-The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, as amended by section 5 of the Audit Commission Act 1998. - 10.6 Internal and external audit will report to the Audit Committee on both financial and corporate governance issues.
+They should ensure that public funds are properly safeguarded and used economically, efficiently, and in accordance with the statutory and other authorities that govern their use. - 6.3 It is the responsibility of Executive Directors to ensure that effective systems of internal control are in place, to ensure compliance with Financial Regulations and Financial Procedures and to establish sound arrangements for planning, appraising, authorising and controlling their operations in order to achieve continuous improvement, economy, efficiency and effectiveness and for achieving their financial performance targets. - 6.4 The Accounts and Audit Regulations 2003 require every local authority to maintain an adequate and effective internal audit of the Council's accounting records and control systems.
+The Section 151 Officer holds delegated responsibility from the Council for the internal audit function, which is exercised by his/her Internal Audit division.
+The terms of reference of the Internal Audit division and its annual work plan and performance are subject to review and approval by the Audit Committee. - 6.5 The Audit Commission is responsible for appointing external auditors to each local authority.
+The basic duties of the external auditor are governed by section 15 of the Local Government Finance Act 1982, as amended by section 5 of the Audit Commission Act 1998. - 6.6 Internal and external audit will report to the Audit Committee on both financial and corporate governance issues.
 The Committee has right of access to obtain all the information it considers necessary in relation to audit reports and to consult directly with internal and external auditors.
-The Committee is responsible for reviewing the external auditor's annual audit letter and approval of the Internal Audit annual work plan.
-The terms of reference for the Audit Committee are set out in Part 3 of the Constitution. - 10.7 The council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Customs and Excise, the HMRC, the Audit Commission and OFSTED, all of whom have statutory rights of access. - 10.8 The Corporate Director of Finance is responsible for the development and maintenance of an anti-fraud and anti-corruption policy, which shall include the avoidance of involvement in money laundering (see section 18)
+The Committee is responsible for reviewing the external auditor's annual audit letter and approval of the Internal Audit annual work plan. - 6.7 The council may, from time to time, be subject to audit, inspection or investigation by external bodies such as HM Customs and Excise, the HMRC, the Audit Commission and OFSTED, all of whom have statutory rights of access. - 6.8 The Section 151 Officer is responsible for the development and maintenance of an anti-fraud and anti-corruption policy, which shall include the avoidance of involvement in money laundering (see section 18)

-10.9 The Corporate Director of Finance shall bring appropriate general issues to the attention of the Standards Committee.
+6.9 The Section 151 Officer shall bring appropriate general issues to the attention of the Standards Committee.

-10.10 Losses and Special Payments
+6.10 Losses and Special Payments